git-pull/tao-of-tmux/manuscript/04-server.md

 The default key to enter copy mode is `Prefix` + `[`.

+1. From within, use `[space]` to enter copy mode.
+2. Use the arrow keys to adjust the text to be selected.
+3. Press `[enter]` to copy the selected text.

 The default key to paste the text copied is `Prefix` + `]`.

 I> *Vi-like copy-paste*